Co-modularity and Detection of Co-communities: Examples

 In the context of community detection, fitting the degree-corrected stochastic blockmodel using spectral clustering, when calculating the Laplacian it is advantageous to slightly inflate the degree distribution (regularisation) \citep{qin2013regularized}, a trick which made Google's original page-rank algorithm \citep{page1999pagerank} so effective in web-searching.
 Here in the co-community detection setting, correspondingly when calculating the co-Laplacian (equation \ref{coLaplacian}), we inflate the diagonals of $\textbf{D}^{(X)}$ and $\textbf{D}^{(Y)}$ by the medians of $\mathbf{d}^{(X)}$ and $\mathbf{d}^{(Y)}$, respectively.
 Further, when fitting variants of the stochatic blockmodel by spectral clustering with $k$-means, nodes with small leverage score (which are usually low-degree nodes) can be excluded from the $k$-means step \citep{qin2013regularized}; this practice is also followed here.
 We note that these regularisation steps have not previously been carried out in this co-community detection / co-clustering setting.
 We also note that while spectral clustering is in general computationally intensive, binary adjacency matrices such as those dealt with in this setting tend to be very sparse.
 Further, we only require $k=\mathrm{Max}\left(k^{(X)},k^{(Y)}\right)$ components of the singular value decomposition, a number which tends to be two or more orders of magnitude smaller than the maximum dimension of the adjacency matrix.
 Efficient computational methods exist to find the top few components in the singular value decomposition of large sparse matrices \citep{sorensen1992implicit,lehoucq1996deflation}, with implementations in \textit{Matlab} and \textit{R}, meaning that these methods are easy to implement and practical for large networks.
+The $k$-means clustering algorithm begins with a random start-point, and hence it can provide a different result each time it is run.
+We therefore run the $k$-means step in the spectral clustering several times, choosing the result which maximises the global co-modularity (equation \ref{globalMod}).
+We run $k$-means repeatedly until the output is visually assessed to have stabilised, at which point it can be seen from the convergence plot that there is very little, if any, improvement in co-modularity achieved by further runs of $k$-means.
+An example of such convergence in the genomics data set presented in Section \ref{IGVanalysisSection} is shown in Figure \ref{convergence}.